Yuri Milner - When Finance and Science Meet

 From Physics to Business

-Milner was born to a family who is closely tied to the scientific community of Moscow.
+Milner was born into a family that was closely tied to the scientific community of Moscow.
 His father, Bentsion, worked as a senior director for the Russian Academy of Science.
 His mother, Betty, was also a state-employed scientist.
 Thus, it is no coincidence that Milner’s first attempt at a career was in this field, and he graduated with a degree in Theoretical Physics from the Russian Academy of Sciences.
-However, his affinity with the natural sciences did not last long and he soon moved to the U.S. to pursue a career in business.
+However, his affinity with the natural sciences did not last long, and he soon moved to the U.S. to pursue a career in business.

 A Revived Interest in Science